 Adjusted Gross Income is verified by using the Future Act Direct Data Exchange (FADDX) or comparing a copy of the student, spouse, or parent income tax return document to federal data when entered manually.
-Discrepancies must be corrected before further processing (See Chapter 8 for additional information).
+(See Chapter 8 for additional information).
 However, Tennessee Tech submits all corrections/updates to the FAFSA processing center so the parent and student will be aware of any changes we made.
 This is an opportunity for parents and students to learn more about how to complete the FAFSA.